Because a leg cramp shouldn’t get in the way of your orgasm.

 - Evaluate your diet.
 If nutritional deficiencies are the possible problem, eat more foods from the following groups:

 Calcium rich foods

 - Dairy products such as yogurt, cheese and milk.

 - Leafy green vegetables like spinach, broccoli, kale and cabbage.

 - Wholegrain foods such as rice, quinoa and grain bread.

 Essentially, muscle cramps occur as an indicator that something is lacking within your body.
-They are annoying and can be pretty painful, so if you find they persist despite trying out a range of remedies, it might be time to see your GP.
+They are annoying and can be pretty painful (even more so during sex), so if you find they persist despite trying out a range of remedies, it might be time to see your doctor.

 Want to up your oral sex game?
 Our editor Nadia explains the secrets to great cunnilingus…